 Step 3: Assess Your Current Program

-Take a look at your current information program.
+Take a look at your current information management plan.
 It’s likely that it has parts that are working well and others that are not.
-The goal in this step is to assess what is working and why, and for the parts that need work, assess why they’re not satisfactory and begin the process for finding more effective solutions that offer continued optimization.
+The goal in this step is to assess what is working and why, and for the parts that need work, assess why they’re not satisfactory and begin the process of finding more effective solutions that offer continued optimization.

 Step 4: Determine Timeline and Budget

-Organizations often need to adopt new information management solutions to address a regulatory issue or enable easier access to information.
+Organizations often need to adopt new information management plans to address a regulatory issue or enable easier access to information.
 Plan to align your timeline and budget with these affected influencers to ensure success.
-You might also discuss pooling your budget together with other benefitting departments to enable more value for all across the board.
+You might also discuss pooling your budget together with other benefiting departments to enable more value for all.